moja-global/About_moja_global/Governance/Branding.md

 Primary Typeface: Source Sans pro (Used on website)
 Secondary Typeface (when primary not available): Ropa Sans (used in PowerPoints)

-**Moja global is always written in all lower case**, except when at the start of a sentence in which case it appears as “Moja global”.

 ### Colours